ArPiRobot/arpirobot.github.io/docs/guide/programming/sensoractions.md

             self.target_angle = main.robot.imu.get_gyro_z() + self.degrees

             # Start rotating in the correct direction
-            # Note: it is assumed that positive rotation speed rotates the positive direction on the IMU
+            # Note: It is assumed that positive rotation in the drive helper
+            #       results in positive change in IMU angle.
+If this is not the
+            #       case, swap the +0.9 and -0.9 in the if / else below.
-            # If the robot rotates "forever" swap the positive and negative rotation directions
+            #       If these signs are incorrect, the robot will rotate forever
+            #       as it never reaches its target angle.
             if self.degrees >= 0:
                 main.robot.drive_helper.update(0, 0.9)
             else: